Piterden/chessbot/README.md

-# The chess bot for Telegram messenger
+# The PvP chess bot for the Telegram

 ## Overview

-A simple implementation of a chess game, based on editing a reply markup represetation of a chess board.
-Bot uses the `node-chess` package, which is driven by the algebraic notation of moves.
+A simple PvP chess game based on editing a reply markup of a chess board.
+The board built with callback buttons of an inline-keyboard.
+Bot uses the [`node-chess`](https://github.com/brozeph/node-chess) package, which is driven by the algebraic notation of moves.

-### **Features:**

-- Multiplayer
-- Multiroom
+#### Features:

+- The chess board based on inline keyboard buttons and editing of reply markup.
+- PvP - play with friends.
+- All moves stored in the DB, so you can play a few games simultaneously.

 ## Usage